nomppy/nomppy.github.io/content/posts/generalized-scheduling.md

 ## experimental:

-one can conceivably create any desired focus distribution and fine-tune the total expenditure of an item by creating many rotations of different levels. an important thing to note is that slots need not be filled — blank spots are perfectly acceptable. they will just create days of differing workload which is probably preferable anyway.
+one can conceivably create any desired focus distribution and fine-tune the total expenditure of an item by creating many rotations of different levels. an important thing to note is that slots need not be filled — blank spots are perfectly acceptable. they will just create days of differing workload which is probably preferable anyway.[^1]

 an example is shown: